tablexi/eye-patch/README.md

 Note also that since Ruby 2.0, file descriptors are closed when a process is invoked through `bundle exec`.
 From versions 1.5 and above, you can pass the `--keep-file-descriptors` flag to `bundle exec` to prevent this behavior.

+#### Managing Pidfiles

+By default, `eye` will attempt to manage the pidfile for any process with the `daemonize: true` flag.
+In certain cases, this may be undesirable.
+For example, [`unicorn`](https://github.com/defunkt/unicorn) attempts to manage its own pid, which is necessary for zero-downtime deploys.

+To get around this problem, you can supply the `smart_pid: true` option in a process's config hash.
+This will instruct eye to trust the daemonized process to manage its own pid.

 ### Running Locally

 You can test your configurations locally by running the `eye-patch` binary like so: